mtlynch/mtlynch.io/content/posts/solo-developer-year-3/index.md

 ### Publish six blog posts and one book

-I've distantly fantasized about self-publishing a book ever since I began working for myself.
+Ever since I began working for myself, I've distantly fantasized about self-publishing a book.
 This year, I'm finally going to do it.

 The book will teach software developers practical ways to improve their writing.
 The tentative title is [*Refactoring English: Effective Writing for Software Developers*](https://refactoringenglish.com) (TODO: put up landing page).

 ### Automate TinyPilot management

 My girlfriend works with me part-time on TinyPilot, managing inventory and packing orders.
 We enjoy working together, but it's a fragile system that scales poorly.
-If either of us can't work for a few days, we'd quickly accumulate a massive backlog of work.
+If either of us can't work for a few days, we quickly accumulate a massive backlog.

 I'd like to systematize and outsource enough of our processes that we can take a two-week vacation and let the business run on its own.

 ## Closing thoughts

-At one point at Google, my team had to spend two weeks filling out spreadsheets to generate data for a new machine learning algorithm.
-The spreadsheet was nothing complicated &mdash; it was work an intelligent high school graduate could do with a few hours of instruction for $15/hour.

-Because of Google's size, hiring a new person to fill out spreadsheets would have meant months of coordination, approvals, and HR paperwork.
-It was easier to pay software engineers to do it for an average of $250/hour, even though that was obviously absurd.

-Those days, I'd come home and listen to the Indie Hackers podcast (TODO: link), where host Courtland Allen interviewed software founders who started their companies without venture capital investment.
-One of the things that intrigued me about their stories was the limitless possibilities of it all.

-When you work a corporate job, you have to fill out spreadsheets for days because they ask you to.
-When you're a founder, there are infinite choices you can make.
-You could focus on the product, market, sales, or hiring.
-Within each of those categories, there are almost infinite subcategories.
-And you get to see the result, usually pretty fast.
-If you're at Google, it's hard for you to measure your impact on the company, but if you're running a scrappy bootstrapped business, and you spend $5,000 on something, you'll usually find out in a month or two whether it was worth the money.
+Before I quit my job, I'd read books and listen to podcasts about startups.
+The part that felt most exhilerating to me was all the possibilites.

+When you run your own business, you can do *anything*.
+You can focus on the product.
+You can put your energy into marketing.
+You can hire someone to help you.
+And within those categories, there are infinite subcategories of possibilities because you can hire a salesperson, a developer.

+I love creating systems, so I like having the opportunity to test hypotheses and then build systems to scale them.

-With any fantasy, you figure it's never going to be *as* fun as you expect, but running a successful business actually is.
+With any fantasy, you figure it's never going to be as fun as you expect.
+For me, running a successful business actually is.
 Stressful, but fun.
 Now that I have money coming in, there are almost limitless ways for me to reinvest it into the business.

-So once again, I feel incredibly lucky I have the freedom to work for myself, and I hope to do it forever.
+So once again, I feel incredibly lucky to be working for myself, and I hope I have the opportunity as long as possible.

 ---